Naveenfxinnovation/fx-terraform-module-aws-virtual-machine/examples/ec2/README.md

-# AutoScaling Group example
+# Standard EC2 with another data volume

-Configuration in this directory contains multiple examples of AutoScaling Group with various options.
-See the code for more details.
+Configuration in this directory creates a standard EC2 with an additional EBS volume.

 ## Usage

-To run this example you need to execute:

 ```bash
 $ terraform init